Alhammoud/gatsby-blog/src/pages/2018-08-08-start-your-own-internet-business-with-react/index.md

 ```

 You'll notice there that we left that last curly bracket un-terminated.
 Add the `}` on the very last line of the file.

+At this point, we can step back, write some terraform scripts to build our infrastructure,